vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 # A Blockchain Based Supply Chain Management System

+## Hardhat Migration
+In light of Truffle and Ganache's sunset, the project has been migrated to Hardhat.
+The old Truffle code  can be accessed from the `truffle_version` branch in this repository.

 ## Dependencies
 Built upon the [Hardhat boilerplate code](https://github.com/NomicFoundation/hardhat-boilerplate), which helps integrate ReactJs with blockchain smart contracts.